Press Release | 29 August 2021

-The Department of Health (DOH), the University of the Philippines - Philippine Genome Center (UP-PGC), and the University of the Philippines - National Institutes of Health (UP-NIH) today report the detection of 116 Delta (B.1.617.2) variant cases, 113 Alpha (B.1.1.7) variant cases, 122 Beta (B.1.351) variant cases, and 10 P.3 variant cases in the latest batch of whole genome sequencing.
+The Department of Health (DOH), the University of the Philippines - Philippine Genome Center (UP-PGC), and the University of the Philippines - National Institutes of Health (UP-NIH) today report the detection of 516 Delta (B.1.617.2) variant cases, 73 Alpha (B.1.1.7) variant cases, 81 Beta (B.1.351) variant cases, and 41 P.3 variant cases in the latest batch of whole genome sequencing.
+A total of 748 samples submitted by 67 laboratories, collecting institutions, and different Regional Epidemiology and Surveillance Units (RESU) were sequenced.

 ON DELTA VARIANT CASES:

-Of the additional 116 Delta variant cases, 95 are local cases, one is a Returning Overseas Filipino (ROF), and 20 cases are currently being verified if these are local or ROF cases.
-Of the 95 local cases, 83 cases had an indicated address in the National Capital Region, while three had indicated addresses in CALABARZON, four in Central Visayas, two in Davao Region, and one each in Zamboanga Peninsula, Cagayan Valley, and Ilocos Region.
-All cases have been tagged as recovered.
-All other information is being validated by our regional and local health offices.
+Of the additional 516 Delta variant cases, 473 are local cases, 31 are Returning Overseas Filipinos (ROF), and 12 cases are currently being verified if these are local or ROF cases.
+Of the 473 local cases, 114 cases had indicated addresses in the National Capital Region, while 24 cases had indicated addresses in Ilocos Region, 32 cases in Cagayan Valley, 64 cases in Central Luzon, 79 cases in CALABARZON, 20 cases in MIMAROPA, 16 cases in Bicol Region, 13 cases in Western Visayas, 23 cases in Central Visayas, 12 cases in Zamboanga Peninsula, 48 cases in Northern Mindanao, 22 cases in Davao Region, and 6 cases in Cordillera Administrative Region.
+Based on the case line list, six cases are still active, five cases have died, while 505 cases have been tagged as recovered.
+All other details are being validated by the regional and local health offices.

 ON ALPHA VARIANT CASES: